All Episodes

 The prediction game is a very dangerous one.

-It can make you look really good, it can make you look really stupid.
+It can make you look really stupid.

-But I'm gonna suggest something to you.
+But I'm going to suggest something to you.

 Unless something in the dynamic changes mightily, I don't think President Obama wins North Carolina or Virginia this time out.

-Which makes it interesting that the Democrat convention is in North Carolina's largest city, the fine, fine city of Charlotte, North Carolina.
+Which makes it interesting that the Democrat Convention is in North Carolina's largest city, the fine, fine city of Charlotte, North Carolina.

-Once a bright spot for President Barack Obama, North Carolina is now more like a political migraine less than four months before Democrats opened the party's national convention in Charlotte.
+Mitch Weiss of the Associated Press writes as follows, once a bright spot for President Barack Obama, North Carolina is now more like a political migraine less than four months before Democrats opened the party's national convention in Charlotte.

 And the causes are plenty.